jadelapuente/14jdelap.github.io/content/posts/how-to-diagnose-and-mitigate-linking-errors.md

 Thus, if you look at the `glibc` and `musl` source code you'll find many overlapping function signatures but different implementations.

+> UNIX is an operating system started by AT&T in 1969.
+It created many copy-cat operating systems which made application development difficult because the underlying system calls weren't the same.
+>
+> The most widely used UNIX-like operating systems today are Linux (or GNU/Linux if you insist) and macOS.
+>
+> POSIX, or Portable Operating System Interface, is a set of standard UNIX-based operating system interfaces to make it easier to write applications for UNIX-like systems.
+The standardization of many operating system function signatures makes applications more portable across POSIX-compliant operating systems.

 ## The C compilation process

 We'll examine this hello world program through each stage of the compilation process.